 Capachica Peninsula

 It is located at the southern end of Lake Titicaca, in the Puno region.
 It is an area of great natural beauty, with impressive landscapes and a rich local culture.
 The Capachica peninsula is inhabited by several peasant communities that maintain their ancestral traditions, such as agriculture, fishing and textile crafts.
 The inhabitants of the peninsula speak mainly Quechua and Aymara, and many of them wear typical costumes of the area.
-It is known for its beaches and crystal clear waters, which are ideal for fishing, kayaking and swimming.
-It is also a popular place for bird watching, as several species endemic to the area can be found.
-In addition, on the Capachica peninsula you can visit several places of tourist interest, such as the church of Santa María de la Asunción, which is considered one of the oldest churches in the region, and the ruins of Tiahuanaco, an ancient pre-Columbian city that dates back more than 1,500 years.

 The city of Puno